vtreanor/FakerLaravel/README.rst

 =======================================================

 For testing purposes I needed to extend Fzaninotto/Faker to provide random details for use in a new Laravel package relating to pets.
 These details are made available in new provider PetsFakerServiceProvider.
+This provider is located in package Osirl\Pets which resolves to /packages/osirl/pets/src/Providers/PetsFakerServiceProvider.php The structure is further explored below

 .. code-block:: php